Featured

 Both the political binaries increasingly rely on big business donors for campaigns, and lobbyists for shaping policy.
 Big business has even outright bought media companies.
 All of these examples have cumulatively corrupting effects.
 As the US continues to transition away from manufacturing, the southern, midwestern and Great Lakes regions have been hit hardest.
 And it was this group that voted in droves for a populist demagogue in 2016 to represent their unhappiness.
 The opposition hardened against the president, exasperating the bifurcation of values.

-Identity has played a role in the oppositional values system due to a lack of economic opportunities for people of color, women and LGBTQ+.
+Identity has played a role in the oppositional values system due to a lack of economic opportunities for people of color, women, LGBTQ+ and those of the southern, midwestern and Great Lakes demographics.
 Damaging rhetoric via claims on the right of an emerging socialist welfare state, and claims on the left of unregulated/discriminatory capitalism.
 Postmodernist thought comes into play with its short-sighted demands from both sides and mimetic desire has a multiplying effect on this mentality.
-Rational thought concludes that mixing socialist and capitalist schools in economy is a viable option, though neither side argues for that.
+Rational thought concludes that mixing socialist and capitalist economic values in economy is a viable option to consider, though neither side argues for that.
 Diversions such as sports, social media and entertainment have distracted the population to the benefit of the wealthy, so volatility concerning the economy has mostly been averted, though this has the emergent quality to intensify quickly.

 Education